SchoolListit/SchoolListIt-App/README.md

 ### Closing the education gap

 Parental oversight is a known factor to the success of any student, and on the flip side a factor contributing to the the education gap.
 However, overseeing your children's education in our current system has an opportunity cost far too high for most working mothers and fathers.
 It is very difficult to gain access to schoolwork and homework deliverables and far more difficult to gain access to the learning material itself.
-The system is not designed to facilitate the parental oversight proven to work.
+#### The system is not designed to facilitate the parental oversight proven to work.
 SchooListIt is designed to do exactly that!

 ### Learning is more than just acess to lessons.
 Pacing for elementary students is key.
 Learning materials, Lesson Plans and clear deliverables are all part of that pacing.
-SchooListIt goes beyond the lesson and tackles the lesson plan, deliverables, and learning materials with and open source ethos giving parents real time, instant, and easy access via a smart phone in a social feed format.
+SchooListIt goes beyond the lesson and tackles the lesson plan, deliverables, and learning materials with an open source ethos giving parents real time, instant, and easy access via a smart phone in a social feed format.

 SchooListIt can meet parents where they are and really equip them to oversee and co-educate with teachers.

-## Public education should be public
+## Open Source - Open Education
 The concept of Open Source in the software world is producing the fruit predicted by thought leaders such as Larry Ellison who famously said, “Once open source gets good enough, competing with it would be insane.”

 Covid-19 is disruptive to the public education system and will make a lasting mark on primary education.
 Let's make lemonade out of the lemons thrown our way by Covid-19 and Open Source our public education.
 Teachers can learn the open source workflow and thought process: create - package - share - clone - iterate - fork.